TIMLG-Protocol/timlg-protocol/docs/protocol/settlement_rules.md

 When claiming (MVP):

 - transfers `stake_amount` tokens from the round token vault to the user
-- mints an additional `stake_amount` tokens as the reward (see Tokenomics)
+- mints an additional `stake_amount` tokens to the user

 ### Phase 4 — Sweeping unclaimed SOL

-After a configurable grace period, any remaining SOL in the round vault can be swept to a treasury SOL account.
+After a grace period, remaining SOL in the round vault can be swept to a treasury SOL account.

 ---

 ## Safety properties

 - **No early claim**: winners cannot claim before `token_settled`.
-- **No claim after sweep**: sweep permanently closes the claim window.
+- **No double settlement**: settlement uses guards to prevent duplicates.
-- **Idempotent settlement**: penalty application uses per-ticket guards to prevent double settlement.
+- **No double claim**: each ticket can be claimed at most once.